Regeneron REGEN-COV (Ronapreve; casirivimab-imdevimab) Anti-SARS-CoV-2 Monoclonal Antibody For 2022

 The U.S. FDA revised the authorizations for REGEN-COV on January 24, 2022, to limit their use to only when the patient is likely to have been infected with or exposed to a variant that is susceptible to these treatments.
-Because data show these treatments are highly unlikely to be active against the omicron variant.
-These treatments are not authorized for use in any U.S. states, territories, and jurisdictions at this time.
+Because data show that these treatments are highly unlikely to be active against the omicron variant.
+These treatments are not authorized in any U.S. states, territories, or jurisdictions.
+As of April 14, 2022, the FDA extended by three months its review of the BLA for REGEN-COV to treat COVID-19 in non-hospitalized patients and as prophylaxis in certain individuals.

 DrugBank: DB15691; KEGG D11938, D11939 Dosage and Administration (Section 2.4) and How Supplied/Storage and Handling (Section 19): updated storage temperature range and duration updated as of November 1, 2021.

-As of January 24, 2022, the U.S. NIH's OpenData Portal reported REGEN-COV in vitro Therapeutic Activity.
+The U.S. NIH's OpenData Portal reported REGEN-COV in vitro Therapeutic Activity.
 But, given the breaking nature of these releases, Omicron data should be interpreted with caution.
 Circulating SARS-CoV-2 coronavirus viral variants may be associated with resistance to monoclonal antibodies.
-The NIH published updated guidelines on January 19, 2022.
+The NIH published updated guidelines on February 1, 2022.

-The Company announced on December 16, 2021, while Regeneron's currently authorized REGEN-COV antibodies have diminished potency against Omicron, but are active against the Delta variant.
+Under published UK policies, Ronapreve (casirivimab and imdevimab) will only be routinely accessed if genotyping confirm infection with a non-Omicron virus variant.
+The Company announced on December 16, 2021, that Regeneron's currently authorized REGEN-COV antibodies have diminished potency against Omicron but are active against the Delta variant.

-The U.S. HHS announced on September 13, 2021, that it is committed to ensuring consistent availability of critical drugs for current and future COVID-19 patients in all geographic areas of the U.S. On January 24, 2022, the U.S. HHS Assistant Secretary for Preparedness and Response (ASPR) confirmed (0) doses of REGEN-COV would be distributed in the U.S. Since October 2021, about 1.4 million doses of REGEN-COV were shipped in the U.S. This mAbs is not available for retail purchase as of January 2022.
+The U.S. HHS announced on September 13, 2021, that it is committed to ensuring consistent availability of critical drugs for current and future COVID-19 patients in all geographic areas of the U.S. On February 7, 2022, the U.S. HHS Assistant Secretary for Preparedness and Response confirmed (0) doses of REGEN-COV would be distributed in the U.S. Since October 2021, over 1.4 million doses of REGEN-COV were shipped in the U.S. This mAbs is not available for retail purchase as of March 2022.

 The U.S. government established a call center dedicated to providing information on mAbs: 1-877-332-6585.
 And updated COVID-19 Monoclonal Antibody Therapeutics Frequently Asked Questions.
 U.S. facilities administering monoclonal antibodies can be found using the National Infusion Center Locator or the HHS Therapeutics Distribution locator.
 CMS billing information.